ShanEllis/ShanEllis.github.io/about.md

 Regarding my research interests, I'm interested in analyzing human data carefully.
 I *really* like pristine data sets.
 However, biology and experiments are messy.
 Fortunately, I also really enjoy digging into and untangling the mess that often results from large genomic data set generation.
 So, if there's a human genomic data set and an interesting biological question, I'm probably interested.

-So I'm not analyzing data, cursing myself for a bug in my code, or writing about these endeavors, I harbor reasonable obsessions for beach volleyball, [FiveThirtyEight](http://fivethirtyeight.com/), baking, podcasts, and riding my bike all around Baltimore.
+When I'm not analyzing data, cursing myself for a bug in my code, or writing about these endeavors, I harbor reasonable obsessions for beach volleyball, [FiveThirtyEight](http://fivethirtyeight.com/), baking, podcasts, and riding my bike all around Baltimore.